Quantum Metric Corrections to Liouville's Theorem and Chiral Kinetic Theory

 Let us consider the case of local equilibrium with local fluid velocity $\bu$.
 Then, the equilibrium distribution function is given by the summation of the contributions of particles and antiparticles as $n_\bp^{(0)\mathrm{eq}} = n_\mathrm{F}(\epsilon_\bp-\bu\cdot\bp-\mu) - n_\mathrm{F}(\epsilon_\bp-\bu\cdot\bp+\mu)$.
 Expanding Eqs.~(\ref{eq:nj2}) to first order in $\bu$ and performing momentum integration, we extract the following $E^2$-dependent corrections:

 where we introduced the integral

-Equations~\eqref{eq:nj_EE_hydro} reproduce the results in Refs.~\cite{Yang:2020mtz,Mameda:2023ueq,Yang:2024sfp} derived from the Wigner function formalism based on the quantum field theory, where the relation to the geometric structure of the quantum metric was not appreciated.
+Equations~\eqref{eq:nj_EE_hydro} reproduce the results in Refs.~\cite{Yang:2020mtz,Mameda:2023ueq,Yang:2024sfp} derived from the Wigner function formalism based on the quantum field theory~\footnote{ We note that the covariant current $\tilde{j}^\mu$, derived in Refs.~\cite{Yang:2020mtz,Mameda:2023ueq,Yang:2024sfp}, is defined in the inertial frame.
+Hence, it is related to our results through $\tilde{j}^0 = n^{(EE)}$ and $\tilde{\bm j}=n^{(EE)}\bu + \bj^{(EE)}$.}, where the relation to the geometric structure of the quantum metric was not appreciated.
 Although the integral $C$ cannot, in general, be evaluated analytically, one finds that $C \rightarrow -{1}/{\mu}$ in the zero-temperature limit $T \rightarrow 0$~\cite{Yang:2020mtz}.

 Similarly, Eq.~(\ref{eq:E2}) for chiral fermions in the hydrodynamic regime yields the $\partial_iE_i$-dependent correction,

 which also reproduces the result obtained by the Wigner function formalism in Refs.~\cite{Mameda:2023ueq,Yang:2024sfp}.